-In Mission Public Schools, residing on territory that housed a Residential School into the 1980s, continues to be a vital link for the Indigenisation of curriculum and pedagogy in the District.
+The School District resides on territory that housed a Residential School into the 1980s.
+This continues to be a vital link for the Indigenisation of curriculum and pedagogy in the School District.
 Since the unveiling of the residential school curriculum website, www.greatspirithand.com, over 12,700 views from over 21 countries have been established, spreading the truth to a global audience.

-The District held a large scale and well publicized Orange Shirt Day commemoration on the grounds of the original Residential School in September of 2017.
+The School District held a large scale and well publicized Orange Shirt Day commemoration on the grounds of the original Residential School in September of 2017.
 The event doubled in student and staff participation from the previous year.
 In the fall of 2018, this event drew over 1000 students.